-The full program cost is $89 ($59 for students/concession), payable when you register for the Welcome Training Workshop on Eventbrite.
-This includes the cost of Session One and Session Two.
+The full program cost is $59 ($45 for student/concession), payable when you register for the Training Bootcamp on Eventbrite.

 Not at all.
 And we really hate that young people are somehow expected to have *all* the skills before they’re even given a foot in the employment door these days (cos where exactly are you meant to get these magical unicorn skills if no one is prepared to teach you? )

 We don’t care about fancy CVs or how many feathers you have in your hat.
 If you’re passionate about food, are good at getting stuck in, are committed to making a difference in the world and want to learn how to do it (or do it better), then this opportunity is for you.
 When you register, you’ll be asked to identify what you believe you bring to a team, and equally, what skills you’re interested in developing over the course of the program.
 We'll help you focus in on those areas over the course of the program.

 Teams will be provided with a series of core dates for each session (see the Session Calendar in the Info Pack).
 When you register, you’ll need to make sure you can commit to attend the Bootcamp as this will be core to your participation in the program.